HMDA Reporting and Multifamily Finance

-The final HMDA rule mandates that financial institutions report data for all applications, originations [including assumptions], and purchased loans relating to commercial mortgage loans secured by multifamily properties.
-Beginning in 2018, covered institutions must also collect and report data on loan applications that are approved but not accepted.
+The final HMDA rule mandates that financial institutions report data for all applications, originations (including assumptions), and purchased loans relating to commercial mortgage loans secured by multifamily properties and small business loans secured by a dwelling.
+Covered institutions must also collect and report data on loan applications that are approved but not accepted.

 Addition and Modification of Data Points